tidbyt/pixlet/doc/widgets.md

 ## Image
 Image renders the binary image data passed via `src`.
-Supported formats include PNG, JPEG and GIF.
+Supported formats include PNG, JPEG, GIF and WebP.
+Animation is not supported.

 If `width` or `height` are set, the image will be scaled accordingly, with nearest neighbor interpolation.
 Otherwise the